spragl/Takeput/README.md

 # CONFIGURATION

-There are seven configuration parameters.
+There are eight configuration parameters.

 - create